9th Workshop on Visualization for the Digital Humanities

 VIS4DH logo

-This year, you can contribute to VIS4DH 2023 in two ways - you can submit to the Paper track, or you can submit to the Exhibits & Provocations track.
-Our call for submissions is open to all fields of the (digital) humanities, and social sciences, and to all areas of visualization research and practice.
+This year, you can contribute to VIS4DH 2025 in two ways - you can submit to the workshop’s Paper track, or you can submit to the Agora track, which calls for provocations, artworks, work in progress, or lab talks.
+Our call for submissions is open to all fields of the (digital) humanities and social sciences, and to all areas of visualization research and practice.
 The workshop is intended to put different ways of seeing, knowing, articulating, and transforming arguments into dialogue in order to foster and intensify collaborations between humanities and visualization researchers.
-We are particularly interested in papers and provocations that bring different disciplines together.

 Paper Track